What is Title One?

-- Allocated on the basis of student enrollment for ages 5-17, census poverty levels, and other data.
+- Allocated based on student enrollment for ages 5-17, census poverty levels, and other data.

 - The U.S. Department of Education distributes these funds to State Education Agencies that in turn, distribute the funds to Local Education Agencies or school districts.

 - Local school districts allocate the funds to qualifying schools based on the number of poor children in a school.